 - 10 Things Many Borrowers Don’t Know About VA Loans

-Many homebuyers will tell you that when they found the right house, they “just knew” or “had a feeling.”
-That isn’t to say that if you find a great home but don’t feel warm and fuzzy that it’s a bad choice, but often, you know your dream house when you see it.
+Many homebuyers will tell you that when they found the right home, they “just knew” or “had a feeling.”
+That isn’t to say that if you find a great home but don’t feel warm and fuzzy that it’s a bad choice, but often, you know your dream home when you see it.

-It’s important to trust any negative feelings you might get about a house or neighborhood.
+It’s important to trust any negative feelings you might get about a home or neighborhood.
 While the country continues to make progress in terms of equal access for the LGBTQ+ community, some remain resistant.
 If you visit a home that’s perfect on paper but the neighbors are cordial yet not-so-subtle with their beliefs, don’t rule out other neighborhoods or properties just yet.
 It’s entirely possible to catch people on a bad or “off” day, but if you consistently get the impression that you wouldn’t exactly be received warmly, it might be worth looking elsewhere completely.
-Keep your options open to see if you can find the perfect house

-Homebuying is stressful whether you’re doing it single, with a friend, as a couple, or with children in tow.
-Even once you’ve moved in to your new home, there’s going to be an adjustment period for everyone.
-You and your partner might bicker over little things you normally wouldn’t, and in some cases, money will become a daily argument.
-Each relationship and situation is unique but bear in mind that these kinds of moving pains are usually normal and pass with time.
-Still, some couples will benefit from counseling — and even better if you find a therapist who specializes in LGBTQ+ issues.
-Under this kind of enormous stress, it can make all the difference to have someone help you refocus on the positives of your relationship and the exciting new path ahead of you, so don’t feel embarrassed or ashamed to reach out.
+Even once you’ve moved into your new home, there’s going to be an adjustment period for everyone.
+Each relationship and situation is unique but remember that these kinds of moving pains are normal and pass with time.
+Some couples will benefit from counseling — and even better if you find a therapist who specializes in LGBTQ+ issues.
+Under this kind of normal stress, it can make all the difference to have a therapist to help you refocus on the positives of your relationship and the exciting new path ahead of you!

-If you have children, they’ll likely have their own woes about the move.
-Help them see the light in the situation, but don’t discount their mixed or negative feelings.
-It’s normal for them to feel sad over “losing” their previous home and to feel displaced if they’ve moved across the city, state, or country.
+If you have children, they’ll likely have their own feelings about the move.
+Help them see the light in the situation and don’t discount their mixed or negative feelings.
 Do what you can to help them adjust by getting them involved in extracurriculars and providing ample opportunity for them to make new friends.
-Bear in mind that while you should never feel that you have to hide your identity or orientation, your kids may face bullying over it; worse, they may not know how to talk to you about it.
-Make sure you’re talking to your kids each and every day, and consider counseling if problems persist.

 You can check out these resources for more help: